JuliaData/DataFramesMeta.jl/docs/src/index.md

 ## Passing keyword arguments to underlying DataFrames.jl functions

-All DataFramesMeta.jl macros allow passing of keyword arguments to their DataFrames.jl function equivelents.
+All DataFramesMeta.jl macros allow passing of keyword arguments to their DataFrames.jl function equivalents.
 The table below describes the correspondence between DataFramesMeta.jl macros and the function that is actually called by the macro.

 | Macro | Base DataFrames.jl function called |